Tag: cold

 The Top Four Nutrients to Support Immunity and Respiratory Health

 During the winter months, it becomes harder to obtain the essential vitamins and minerals you need to stay healthy.
-That being said, it would be wise to protect yourself and your family with safe and effective nutrients that have been studied to support your immune and respiratory system.
+Our newest nutritionist, Matthew Gines, MS, CNS, recommends safe and effective nutrients that have been studied to support immunity and respiratory health.

 Promoting Healthy Immunity with Probiotics This Winter – Invite Health Podcast, Episode 3